badbatch/cacheability/README.md

 // cacheControl is "public, max-age=55, s-maxage=55"
 ```

-Additional documentation can be found on the Cacheability [github pages](https://bad-batch.github.io/cacheability/).

 ## Changelog

 Check out the [features, fixes and more](CHANGELOG.md) that go into each major, minor and patch version.